 Conduct disorder is a mental health condition that is characterized by symptoms such as aggression towards others, theft, disregard for rules, deceitfulness, and destruction of property.
 When this disorder is present and goes untreated, individuals can begin to struggle with numerous consequences throughout their lives.
 The impact that conduct disorder can have on an individual can prevent him or her from living life to its fullest potential.

 Despite the many negative effects that can come from untreated conduct disorder, there are options for care that can make these consequences disappear or lessen.
-At Belmont Behavioral Hospital, a conduct disorder treatment center in Philadelphia, we understand how painful this disorder can be and how much it can affect the individual and the lives of those who love him or her.
+At Belmont Behavioral Health System, a conduct disorder treatment center in Philadelphia, we understand how painful this disorder can be and how much it can affect the individual and the lives of those who love him or her.
 That is why we are devoted to supplying top-of-the-line care to each patient who comes to us for help so he or she can begin to recover.

 Helping a loved one get treatment for conduct disorder